 Luxury (240 AUD and up):

 Some of the more luxurious properties found in Mt Gambier are actually listed on Airbnb.
 Most are larger properties that would suit a family or group of travellers.
 Like A Place To Call Home that sleeps up to six people across a stylish three-bedroom property complete with huge gardens and a patio area.
-Or, if there’s a few more of you, Relax at Gordon’s might suit you better!
-This centrally located Airbnb has four bedrooms, an outdoor area and even a spa for you to relax in at the end of the day.
+Or, if there are a few more of you, Bengalee Executive Townhouse might suit you better!
+This stylish and luxurious apartment has three bedrooms and can accommodate eight guests.
+It is centrally located and has spectacular views from every corner of the house.

 Middle (85 to 166 AUD):